solo-io/gloo-mesh-use-cases/cert-management/virtual-mesh-certs-vault/external-vault/README.md

 vault server -dev -dev-listen-address=0.0.0.0:8200
 ```

-For the rest of the commands, make sure you have the VAULT_SERVER env variable set to your host ip (e.g. "http://<host-ip>:8200").
+For the rest of the commands, make sure you have the VAULT_ADDR env variable set to your host ip (e.g. "http://host-ip:8200").
-Grab the VAULT_TOKEN from the Vault server output.
+Grab the VAULT_TOKEN from the Vault server output and set that as an environment variable named VAULT_TOKEN.

 ## Pre-requisites